ngauthu/gapminderCO2/README.md

 ## Dataset overview

 > About data provider Gapminder: Gapminder has collected a lot of information about how people live their lives in different countries, tracked across the years, and on a number of different indicators.
-The data used can be downloaded from Gapminder here.
+The data used can be downloaded from Gapminder [here](https://www.gapminder.org/data/).

-For this project, CO2 emission per person will be collected between 1998 and 2017 together with GDP per capita (inflation-adjusted), broadband subscribers per 100 people, freedom index, industry percent in GDP, agricultural percent in GDP.
+For this project, CO2 emission per person was collected between 1998 and 2017 together with GDP per capita (inflation-adjusted), broadband subscribers per 100 people, freedom index, industry percent in GDP, agricultural percent in GDP.
 Each indicator is stored in a separate excel spreadsheet downloaded on 23rd March 2022.
 These indicators are merged together in one full dataset.